 The Applicant has avoided impacts to the majority of State-regulated wetlands.
-Of the 21.02 acres of State-regulated wetlands that are located within the Facility Site, the Applicant's current facility design anticipates an impact of 0.5875 acres (all of which is considered selective tree clearing) of State-regulated wetlands with an additional impact of 1.6097 acres in the AAs.
-Of the nine State jurisdictional wetlands onsite, the Applicant determined that one feature was unavoidable (W-NSD-01).
-There will not be permanent impacts to wetland ID W-KCF-13, but permanent impacts will occur in the 100-foot AA of W-KCF-13.
-The source of permanent impacts to the 100-foot AA is an access road, which the Applicant was able to site outside of the wetland feature itself to avoid Facility impacts to State-jurisdictional wetlands.
-Relocating the access road and removing the impact to W-KCF-13 was a major advantage of revising the Facility design in June 2024 to amend the Application. .
+Of the 21.02 acres of State-regulated wetlands that are located within the Facility Site, the Applicant's current facility design anticipates an impact of 0.0699 acre from construction of the generation tie line of State-regulated wetlands with an additional impact of 1.6097 acres in the AAs.
+Of the nine State jurisdictional wetlands onsite, the Applicant determined that one feature was unavoidable albeit the impact is temporary (W-NSD-01).
+There will not be permanent impacts to wetland W-KCF-13, but permanent impacts will occur in the 100-foot AA of W-KCF-13.
+The source of permanent impacts to the 100-foot AA is an access road, which the Applicant was able to site outside of the wetland feature itself.
+Relocating the access road and removing the previous impact to W-KCF-13 was a major advantage of revising the Facility design in June 2024 to amend the Application.
 Further details on minimization efforts are discussed in Section 14(e) above and Section 14(f)(2) below.
-Wetland ID W-NSD-01 will not have permanent impacts to the wetland feature itself, but it will have permanent impacts to the 100-foot AA.
-The source of permanent impacts to the AA of W-NSD-01 is an access road and a transmission pole.
+Wetland W-NSD-01 will not have permanent impacts to the wetland feature itself, but it will have permanent impacts to the 100-foot AA.
+The source of permanent impacts to the AA of W-NSD-01 is an access road and a generation tie line pole.
 The Applicant purposely sited these features outside of the wetland to avoid direct permanent impacts to W-NSD-01.
 The Applicant considered alternative spanning options, such as using additional poles, but found that due to the spanning requirements of the overhead line, the two-pole design was the least impactful to the regulated features within the line corridor.
 In addition, the substation location and dimensions were designed to decrease impacts to other wetland features located on the parcel.
-Selective clearing (no grubbing) of trees will occur within W-NSD-01 to allow for the generation tie line to span from the proposed substation to the proposed POI switchyard.
-The Applicant proposes selective clearing of a minimal number of trees located within the PEM/PSS wetland versus clearing of forest (clearing or clearing and grubbing) to avoid permanent impacts to the W-NSD-01 feature.
-See Figure 14-6 for the Draft Selective Tree Clearing Plan which will need to be finalized based on field verification.
+Hand cutting (no grubbing) of trees and shrubs will occur within W-NSD-01 to allow for the generation tie line to span from the proposed substation to the proposed POI switchyard.
+The Applicant proposes hand cutting 19 trees and shrubs located within the PEM/PSS wetland versus clearing of forest (clearing or clearing and grubbing) to avoid permanent impacts to the W-NSD-01 feature.
+See Revised Figure 14-3 for location of selective tree cutting W-NSD-01